 \subsection{The resolved $\CIIsd-\SFRsd$ relation}

-In Fig.\,\ref{cii_sfr_res}, we show the combined ${\rm \CIIsd-\SFRsd}$ relation of all seven simulated galaxies in their face-on configuration, for the entire ISM (top panel) and for each of the separate gas phases (bottom three panels).
+In Fig.\,\ref{cii_sfr_res} we show the combined ${\rm \CIIsd-\SFRsd}$ relation of all seven simulated galaxies in their face-on configuration.
+The relation is shown for the entire ISM (top panel) and for each of the separate gas phases (bottom three panels).
 Surface densities were determined within 1\,kpc $\times$ 1\,kpc regions.
 Contours reflect the number of regions at a given (\SFRsd,\CIIsd)-combination and are given as percentages of the peak number of regions.

 Given the variations in the local star formation conditions within our model galaxies, we can explore the relationship between \cii\ and star formation over a much wider range of star formation intensities than is possible with the integrated quantities.
 A ${\rm \CIIsd - \SFRsd}$ correlation spanning more than five decades in \SFRsd\ is seen for the entire ISM as well as for the individual ISM phases.
-Similar to the integrated \cii\ vs.\ SFR relations in the previous section, the molecular and PDR phases dominate the resolved \cii\ emission budget at all star formation rate surface densities, and with the molecular relation being steeper and exhibiting a larger degree of scatter.
-Again, the contribution from the ionized phase, while clearly depending on \SFRsd, is largely negligible at all star formation densities.
+Similar to the integrated \cii\ vs.\ SFR relations in the previous section, the molecular and PDR phases dominate the resolved \cii\ emission budget at all SFR surface densities, and with the molecular relation being steepest and exhibiting the largest degree of scatter.
+The resolved \cii emission from the ionized phase, while clearly correlated with \SFRsd, is largely negligible at all star formation densities.